WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 extension.
 This OID might or might not be used as the final OID for the extension, so certificates including it might need to be reissued once the final RFC is published.

+### Extensions to the CAA Record: cansignhttpexchanges Parameter {#caa-cansignhttpexchanges}

+A CAA parameter "cansignhttpexchanges" is defined for the "issue" and "issuewild" properties defined by {{!RFC6844}}.
+The value of this parameter, if specified, MUST be "yes".

 # Transferring a signed exchange {#transfer}